We've grouped our frequently asked questions into four categories for your convenience.

 Derived from a natural class of compounds, pergolide mesylate is the active ingredient in Prascend.
 As described above, pergolide mesylate is also available in compounded form.
 See also Treatment of PPID and What is Pergolide?

-What is the Difference Between PPID and IR?
+What is the difference between PPID and EMS?

 Pituitary Pars Intermedia Dysfunction (PPID) is a disease that is controlled via medication.
-Insulin Resistance (IR), sometimes called Insulin Dysregulation, is not a disease per se, but a metabolic type that must be managed, most often through diet.
+Equine Metabolic Syndrome (EMS), sometimes called Insulin Dysregulation or Insulin Resistance (IR), is not a disease per se, but a metabolic type that must be managed, most often through diet.

 Horses diagnosed as PPID may also be IR.
 In these cases, PPID must be controlled via medication to not further increase insulin.
 IR will again be managed by diet.